kbirchard/mcphail-update/hardware/mcphail-main-board/README.md

 If all circuitry is on the board at the top, the IR emitters and photodiode detectors can be the only items in the trap with the insects and be connected by a minimum of cabling.

+The boards will all be 0.063" (1.6mm) thick FR-4 with purple solder mask over bare copper and an ENIG (gold) finish.

 **Board dimensions**

 |Board|Dimensions|